 Sample 1: Redesign

-The purpose of this project is to demonstrate the practice of redesign, using paper and pencil and applying special contiguity effect.
+The purpose of this project is to demonstrate the practice of redesign, using paper and pencil prototyping and applying the spatial contiguity effect.

-The spatial contiguity effect states that better transfer occurs when printed words are placed near corresponding parts of graphics (Mayer, 2003).
+The spatial contiguity effect states that "better transfer occurs when printed words are placed near corresponding parts of graphics" (Clark & Mayer, 2016).

 The numbering system is flowing in counter-intuitive direction for the Western culture.